vidformer

 • A computer vision AI model (like CLIP or Yolo)

-However, vidformer is highly complementary to each of these.
+However, vidformer is strongly complementary to each of these.
 If you're working on any of the later four, vidformer may be for you.

 License: Vidformer is open source under Apache-2.0.
-Contributions welcome.
+Contributions are welcome.

 Acknowledgements: Vidformer is supported by the U.S. National Science Foundation under Awards #2118240 and #1910356.